On a generalization of affinoid varieties: Spectra of bornological algebras

 \begin{defn} A bornological vector space $E$ over $k$ is said of \emph{convex type} if there exists a base for the bornology consisting of absolutely convex subsets of $E$. \end{defn}

-This is equivalent to say that $E$ is a filtered inductive limit, calculated in the category of bornological vector spaces, of seminormed vector spaces (equipped with their canonical bornology derived by the seminorm) as shown by Houzel in \cite{H1}.
-More precisely, the category of bornological vector spaces of convex type is equivalent to the full subcategory defined by the essentially monomorphic objects in the category of $\bInd$-objects of the category of seminormed spaces, cf. \cite{PS}.
+This is the same as saying that $E$ is a filtered inductive limit, calculated in the category of bornological vector spaces, of seminormed vector spaces (equipped with their canonical bornology induced by the seminorms) as shown by Houzel in \cite{H1} proposition 1, page 92.
+Explicitly, let $E$ be a bornological vector space of convex type over $k$ and let $\cB_E$ denote the family of bounded disks of $E$, then

-\begin{notation} We denote by $(\cL \cC \cV)_k$ the category of locally convex topological vector spaces over $k$ with morphisms continuous homomorphisms of vector spaces.
-And with $(\cB \cV \cC)_k$ the category bornological vector spaces of convex type over $k$ with morphisms bounded homomorphisms of vector spaces. \end{notation}